 The Sustainable Communities Act, together with the ‘duty to involve’ included in the Local Government and Public Involvement in Health Act 2007, aims to achieve higher levels of community participation in decision-making.

 More recently the Act has been amended and is now part of the Government’s ‘localism’ and ‘big society’ agenda.
 Previously there were set periods during which applications could be received but now submissions can be made at any time.
-The Government sees the Act as a way to allow communities to remove barriers, mainly through their ‘barrier busting’ website:
+The Government sees the Act as a way to allow communities to remove barriers, mainly through its ‘barrier busting’ website:

 Barrier Busting (external website)